memfault/interrupt/_posts/2019-10-30-cortex-m-rtos-context-switching.md

 When an RTOS scheduler decides a different task should be run than what is currently running, it will trigger a **context switch**.
 When switching from one task to another, the "state" of the current task needs to be preserved in some way.
-This includes items such as the execution state of the task (i.e blocked on a mutex, sleeping, etc) and the values of the active hardware registers.
+This includes information such as the execution state of the task (i.e blocked on a mutex, sleeping, etc) and the values of the active hardware registers.

 As we alluded to in our